soyart/webtools/artnoi.com/src/blog/etc/audio-fidelity/index.md

 So if your equipment could not even reproduce the easy 1KHz tone without audible distortion and noise, how on earth then can it reproduce the much more complex and challenging music signal?

+## Habitual effect

+People need time to adjust ears and brains, which means that the longer you have been listening to a system, the more it will sound more comfortable (i.e. enjoyable) to your brain.

+This may explain the 'burn-in' phenomenon described by audiophiles when they talk how they need to let their new DAC run for >100 hours for it to get to peak performance.

+And when some notice their gears sounding better, they think it's because of burn-in, not because of their steered preference.
+Beyerdynamic officially recognizes this problems and formally call the phenomenon 'habitual effects'.

 ## Q: Aren't discrete audio equipments going to outperform ones that rely on ICs, because the former have better parts?

 This is also another audio-fools myth.
 I don't see how discrete components can increase